foreign-sub/DFRobot-Rainfall-Sensor-SEN0575-i2c/README.md

 ### Rainfall within a Specified Time

 The Rainfall within 1 hour entity will display the cumulative rainfall within the last hour.

-You can adjust the time period by changing the hour parameter in the lambda function.
-Raw Data
+### Raw Data

 The Raw Data entity will display the number of tipping bucket counts, which can be used to calculate rainfall.

 ### Sensor Working Time